rossack/tank_level_monitor/README.md

 - Connects to **Wi-Fi** and operates as a client or **Wireless Access Point (AP)** for setup.
 - Publishes data to an **MQTT broker** at configurable intervals.
 - Web pages for level display, status and configuration.
-- Reset button to erase settings and go back to initial configuration.
+- Reset button via GPIO13 will erase flash and go back to factory setup.

 ## Build Versions